OpenBB-finance/OpenBB/CONTRIBUTING.md

 ### Model

 1. Create a file with the source of data as the name followed by `_model` if it doesn't exist.
-In this case, the file `openbb_terminal/stocs/fundamental_analysis/fmp_model.py` already exists, so we will add the function to that file.
+In this case, the file `openbb_terminal/stocks/fundamental_analysis/fmp_model.py` already exists, so we will add the function to that file.
 2. Add the documentation header
 3. Do the necessary imports to get the data
 4. Define a function starting with `get_`
-5. In that function:
+5. In this function:
-   1. Use typing hints
+   1. Use type hinting
-   2. Write a descriptive description where at the end the source is specified
+   2. Write a descriptive description where at the end the source is specified.
-   3. Utilizing a third party API, get and return the data.
+   3. Utilize an official API, get and return the data.

 ```python
 """ Financial Modeling Prep Model """